Aboodroidi/comp3011-fitness-api/README.md

 https://aboodroid.pythonanywhere.com

+The deployed API includes:

+• public REST endpoints
+• interactive Swagger documentation
+• ReDoc documentation

 ---

 # Generative AI Usage

+Generative AI tools were used during development to assist with:

+• debugging implementation issues
+• exploring improvements to API design
+• refining test structures
+• improving documentation clarity

-Generative AI tools were used during development to assist with debugging, exploring API design ideas, and improving documentation clarity.
-All generated suggestions were reviewed and modified before inclusion in the final system.
+AI suggestions were treated as starting points and were carefully reviewed and modified before being integrated into the final system.

+All generated code and ideas were manually verified and tested before inclusion.

-Examples of AI interaction logs are included in the coursework submission.
+Examples of AI interaction logs are included in the coursework submission as required by the module guidelines.

 ---